howardwang0620/bubble-dxf-parser/readme.md

 ![image](./readmeimages/api-return-data.png)

 ## Using API call in Bubble
-* ### Example external API call for x_extents on Text Box:
+* ### Example external API call for extents on Text Box:
 To grab data from the API, simply insert dynamic data -> Get data from an external API -> choose 'DXF - DXF API' as the API provider -> fill in the parameters -> use x_extents.
+Fill in a separator and repeat the process choosing y_extents this time.
 It should look like this:
 ![image](./readmeimages/api-text-example.png)

 * ### Example external API call on Repeating Group:
 We'll use the same approach as the text box example.
-Set the Data Source first by: Get data from an external API -> choose 'DXF - DXF API' as the API provider -> fill in the parameters -> use colors.We then choose the Type of Content, either 'DXF API included_colors color' or 'DXF API excluded_colors color' depending on what you need.
+Set the Data Source first by: Get data from an external API -> choose 'DXF - DXF API' as the API provider -> fill in the parameters -> use colors.
+We then choose the Type of Content, either 'DXF API included_colors color' or 'DXF API excluded_colors color' depending on what you need.
 It should look like this:
 ![image](./readmeimages/api-rg-example.png)

 included_colors color will be a list of color calculations with fields name, length, and area data.
 You can display these in your Repeating Group with 3 text boxes representing each field like so: